Routing requests

 If you visit the following links in your web browser you should now get the appropriate response for each route:

-Now that the two new routes are up and running let’s talk a bit of theory.
+Now that the two new routes are up and running, let’s talk a bit of theory.

-Our two new patterns — "/snippet/view"
+Our two new route patterns — "/snippet/view"

 and "/snippet/create"

-.
+— it is known as a subtree path pattern.
 Subtree path patterns are matched (and the corresponding handler called) whenever the start of a request URL path matches the subtree path.
 If it helps your understanding, you can think of subtree paths as acting a bit like they have a wildcard at the end, like "/**"

 or "/static/**"